shumwaymark/sentinelcam/README.rst

 The occupants and their vehicles will pass in front of that camera multiple times per day.
-Routine events such as these do not require a video record, or even a single image to be preserved.
+Routine events such as these do not require a video record, or even a single image be preserved.
 All the house needs to do, really, is take note that your car departed at 7:12 in the morning and arrived back home at 6:39 that evening.
 Happens every weekday.

 All of those unexpected, unusual, exceptional events are not so disposable.
 Under certain circumstances, it might be desirable to produce a full archival video immediately.
-There may be situations were such a record should copied off-site as a precaution.
+There may be situations were such a record should be copied off-site as a precaution.
 Perhaps by policy, a full video record of evey package delivery is always kept for a period of time.

 This all needs to be mostly automatic and self-maintaining.
 The end result should require the bare minimum of care and feeding.
 Ideally, set it up and forget about it.
 It should just work.

-*Dream big*.
+*Saying it once more.
+Dream big*.

 Video event playback and retention
 ----------------------------------